hyperjeff/Physical/README.md

 ### Chaining units

 To create a Physical object with any dimension, just daisy chain units, possibly with exponents.
 As well, one can force a unit to be in the denominator via `/` as below.
+Each unit also has a "per" variant.

 ```swift
 let aForce = 1.kilograms.meters.seconds(-2)